ImagineSocialGit/engage-core/docs/module-boundaries.md

 Message template catalog entries should organize synced/editable templates for browsing and copy review.
 Catalog entries are read-organization records only; they do not own campaign timing, webinar schedules, FlowRoute trigger behavior, skip rules, or runtime selection.

 Message template assignments should choose which preset is active for a channel/purpose/scope/surface/message context.
-Campaign-specific assignments may include campaign key, step number, variant key, and source config path so variants are selected by durable runtime identity rather than broad step-level guesses.

 Campaigns, Webinars, and FlowRoutes should reference Messaging template keys or assignments.
 They should not embed reusable subject/body/message copy in their own presets.